Can a Family Caregiver Get Paid by the VA?

 The caregiver must be a spouse, child, parent, stepfamily member, or extend family of the Veteran, or live full time with the Veteran (or being willing to live full time with the Veteran).

 In addition to receiving monthly benefits, the Primary Family Caregiver might be eligible for CHAMPA, the Civilian Health and Medical Program of the Department of Veteran Affairs.
 Caregiving takes a lot of energy.
-Because of this, the VA might also provide up to thirty days of respite yearly.
+Because of this, the VA might also provide up to thirty days of respite care yearly.
 The stipend and benefits are not taxable income.

 FIND SUPPORT NOW